von-Wrigley/nodejs2025Q2-service/README.md

 ## Running application

+You shoulld have docker to run engine
-After installation, type this command:
+After type this command:

-- npm start

-You can check the application work in Postman or in Swagger.
+- docker-compose up -d
 In order to open the Swagger, you should type e.g.  http://localhost:4000/doc

-## Testing
- The application should be running.
-To test application type this:

- - npm run test